09:39

 And in any given moment,

-That might look like slowing your breath,
+That might look like slowing your breath.

-Perhaps moving your body,
+Perhaps moving your body.

-Stepping outside maybe,
+Stepping outside maybe or.

-Or speaking to someone safe.
+Speaking to someone safe.

-And these kinds of tools help to regulate your nervous system and bring you back into balance.
+These kinds of tools help to regulate your nervous system and bring you back into balance.

-Something really powerful happens.
+Now over time something really powerful happens.

-As your awareness and understanding of yourself and your unique window of tolerance grows,
+As your awareness and understanding of yourself and your unique window of tolerance grows.

-As you keep practicing returning back to your green zone,
+As you keep practicing returning back to your green zone.

 That window actually expands.